Complaints process

 Step three: Complaint assessment and response letter

-No later than 30 days after receiving your complaint, we will send you a complaint assessment and response letter.
+If your complaint is escalated to the next stage, no later than 30 days after receiving your complaint, we will send you a complaint assessment and response letter.
 This letter will detail the actions we will take to address the issue(s) identified, along with timescales for achieving this – if an item requires further investigation, we will provide you with a timeframe for providing a further update.
-Alternatively, if Spitfire Homes does now accept your complaint, we will provide a clear explanation of our reasoning.
+Alternatively, if Spitfire Homes does not accept your complaint, we will provide a clear explanation of our reasoning and a final written response.

 Step four: Eight-week letter

 If the complaint is not resolved within 8 weeks, we will provide you with a further update including a summary of what action has been taken to date, details of what is still outstanding, a reason why and the actions to be taken.
-We shall also outline a timeframe for when the complaint will be settled.
+We shall also outline a timeframe for when the complaint will be settled, however if we are able to resolve your complaint we will provide a final written response.

 Closure letter

-Once your complaint has been dealt with, you will be issued with a closure letter detailing a list of the items agreed in the complaint assessment and response letter and confirmation that each item has been resolved.
+If your complaint requires a closure letter, this will be issued once your complaint has been dealt with – you will receive a closure letter detailing a list of the items agreed in the complaint assessment and response letter and confirmation that each item has been resolved.

 MAKE A COMPLAINT